softwareprince/egon-browser/components/definitions/README.md

 ### What needs a global definiton

-- Globally-available APIs that are not common outside of Brave - generally at `chrome.*` or `window.*`.
+- Globally-available APIs that are not common outside of EgonBrowser - generally at `chrome.*` or `window.*`.
 - JS / NPM modules that do not already have Typescript types built-in.

 ### What does _not_ need a global definition